 There are a few ways to harvest basil but one of them is significantly better than the rest.
-If you harvest your basil the wrong way, you will get to a point where there are no more leaves to pick.
-If you harvest your basil correctly, however, it will not only keep growing but also become bushier and produce more and more leaves as you harvest.
+If you do it the wrong way, you will get to a point where there are no more leaves to pick.
+If you do it correctly, however, it will not only keep growing but also become bushier and produce more and more leaves as you harvest.

 In this article, I explain precisely how you should harvest your basil so that it will keep growing and produce more and more leaves for you.
 After that, I explain four ways to store all that basil so it stays good until you need it.